 Want to send money to someone with a bank account in another country?
-Just log into BIB and do it there.
+Just get in touch and we'll tell you what's possible.
+You'll need to agree to some separate T&Cs.

 Making a debit card payment in a foreign currency